11 EFFECTIVE SOLUTIONS TO PROMOTE THE ENVIRONMENTS IN WHICH CHILDREN THRIVE

 We simulate the level of resources available annually to a single parent with an infant and toddler, who works full time at a minimum wage job, and who uses a subsidy to leave their two children in center-based child care that charges the equal access target rate (which is the 75th percentile of the state’s market rate survey).
 The figures below combine a state’s minimum wage, out of pocket child care expenses, nutrition benefits, and tax credits to illustrate how the level of resources available to a stylized family varies across states.
 We also highlight how the level of resources available varies across states based on two other important state policy choices—Medicaid expansion and a paid family leave program of at least 6 weeks.

 The figures illustrate wide variation in available resources due to state policy choices.
-In particular, the working parent has over $46,000 in annual resources to provide for their family in the District of Columbia, and the majority of these resources are their earnings from their minimum wage job.
+In particular, the working parent has nearly $47,000 in annual resources to provide for their family in the District of Columbia, and the majority of these resources are their earnings from their minimum wage job.
 Additionally, the parent in the District of Columbia had access to paid family leave when their children were born, and they are eligible for Medicaid.
-By contrast, because of low minimum wages and high out of pocket child care expenses, this same working parent would have just over $22,000 in annual resources for their family if they live in North Carolina or Georgia, and most of the resources are benefits that the government provides.
+By contrast, because of low minimum wages and high out of pocket child care expenses, this same working parent would have approximately $22,500 in annual resources for their family if they live in North Carolina or Georgia, and most of the resources are benefits that the government provides.
 The parent also does not have access to paid family leave or Medicaid.

 A PATCHWORK OF UNEQUAL OUTCOMES ACROSS STATES